jashug/ConstructingII/README.md

 The code was checked using Coq 8.8.0 and Agda 2.6.0 commit bd338484d.

+The tag `FoSSaCS2019-camera-ready` refers to the code for FoSSaCS 2019 after revision based on reviewer feedback.

-The tag `FoSSaCS2019` was refers to the code at the time of submission to FoSSaCS 2019.
+The tag `FoSSaCS2019` refers to the code at the time of submission to FoSSaCS 2019.